PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 Session recording is an incredibly powerful tool for understanding what people are actually doing in your product.
 The tight integration within PostHog means you can go from viewing a funnel insight to watching real users interact with the funnel, making it easy to diagnose problems and find solutions.

-Amplitude doesn't have session recording, so you have to run a third-party too; like Hotjar or FullStory – an added expense that lacks the tight integration afforded by a built-in app.
+Amplitude doesn't have session recording, so you have to run a third-party tool like Hotjar or FullStory as well – an added expense that lacks the tight integration afforded by a built-in app.

 ### Experimentation and Feature Flags